 The heat map shows you the results of every player who played the hand – showing the concentration of those who won chips (coloured green) and those who lost chips (coloured red).
 The yellow coloured sections show chips won or lost by the rest of the players (i.e. there are players who won/lost chips in those places, but in very low proportions).

-The Match Poker Online™ ‘Heatmap’, shown after every hand.
+The Match Poker Online™ ‘Heatmap’, available in the Hand Summary.

 In the above example, we can see that: